 If you’re not feeling up to a big day of walking then you could easily split this trip into two days and take a bus from the centre of Skopje to Matka Canyon instead.

-Have you been to Skopje?
-What was your impression of the city and some of your favourite things to do in Skopje?
+Do you think Skopje is worth visiting What was your impression of the city and some of your favourite things to do in Skopje?
 Let us know in the comments below!